adnanmuhtadi/milestone-project-4/README.md

 -   Carousel will rotate and will take the user to different parts of the shop depending on the carousel and button
 -   Testimonials are fetched from the database and display the newest three

+#### Registration Page

+-   Email validation if the emails do not match and if the email has already been used
+-   Password validation error appears if the passwords don't match

+#### Login Page

+-   Validation if either the email and/or password is wrong

+#### Profile Page

+-   To see the history of the user previous orders
+-   To be able to revisit the order confirmation of a previous order once clicked on.
+-   To view and update the current delivery details

 #### Products Page

 -   Displayed multiple products on the page with images as well as product details